KunalDhyani22/KunalDhyani22.github.io/README.md

 ### Projects

 **Project 1: Disaster Relief Helicopter Routing** | [GitHub Link](https://github.com/KunalDhyani22/Artificial-Intelligence-Disaster-Relief-Helicopter-Routing)
-- Developed a C++ application to make a feasible routing for helicopters to provide reliefing goods in affected villages.
+- Developed a C++ application to determine optimal and feasible routes for helicopters to provide relief goods in affected villages.
-- Implemented routing using Local Search with Random Restart algorithm.
+- Implemented routing using the Local Search with Random Restart algorithm.
 - **Technologies Used:** C++, Git

-**Project 2: Game Engine- River and Stones Game** | [GitHub Link](https://github.com/KunalDhyani22/Game-Engine-Stone-and-River)
+**Project 2: Game Engine - River and Stones Game** | [GitHub Link](https://github.com/KunalDhyani22/Game-Engine-Stone-and-River)
-- Built an Game Engine for a newly introduced Game from scratch.
+- Built a game engine from scratch for a newly introduced game.
 - Implemented strategies and optimal gameplay using Cut-Off Minimax search.
 - **Technologies Used:** Python